WilliamTjonndal/IT3212/assignment4/Group 25.md

 ## <a id="task-2"></a> Task 2

-### <a id="task-2-a"></a> Pick any dataset from the list, implement the preprocessing and justify the preprocessing steps, extract features and justify the methods used, select features and justify the methods used.
+### <a id="task-2-a"></a> Pick any dataset from the list, implement the preprocessing and justify the preprocessing steps, extract features and justify the methods used, select features and justify the methods used

 We picked the social media dataset for clustering.
 The dataset contains data about online news, such as categories they fit into, sentiment analysis, and their popularity.